-In our recent how to purchase prednisone trend report on soft drinks we commented upon a number of trends showing how the drinks industry is reacting to changing consumer tastes and government intervention for more premium and healthier soft drinks.
+In our recent trend report on soft drinks we commented upon a number of trends showing how the drinks industry is reacting to changing consumer tastes and government intervention for more premium and healthier soft drinks.

 Here, we begin to wonder what this will mean for soft drink brand innovation, positioning and communications to meet the needs of tomorrow’s consumer.